On ne change pas (video)

-On ne change pas (English: "we do not change") is the seventh home video by Canadian singer Celine Dion, released on 18 November 2005 by Columbia Records.
-It includes Dion's music videos of her French greatest hits, released for the first time on DVD.
-The videos were filmed between 1986 and 2005.
-The DVD also features over one hour of bonus material.
-It was preceded by the release of Dion's first comprehensive French-language greatest hits album, also titled On ne change pas.
+On ne change pas (lit.
+'We do not change') is the seventh home video by Canadian singer Celine Dion, released on 18 November 2005 by Columbia Records and Epic Records.
+The collection assembles nearly two decades of Dion's French‑language music videos, many of which appeared on DVD for the first time.
+Spanning recordings from 1986 to 2005, it also includes more than an hour of previously unreleased bonus material.
+The release followed Dion's first comprehensive French‑language greatest hits album, also titled On ne change pas.